 - 17. Anki — A flashcard to practice Japanese words

-- 18. Memrise — A comprehensive flashcards app
+- 18. Memrise — A comprehensive flashcard app

 - 19. Kanji Senpai for vocabulary and Kanji